-Rabbi (Emeritus) Joshua Stampfer
+Rabbi Joshua Stampfer, z”l

 Rabbi Stampfer was born in Jerusalem, Israel in 1921.
 At the age of two he and his family moved to the U.S. where his father served as a rabbi in Madison, Wisconsin; Chicago, Illinois; Memphis, Tennessee; Akron, Ohio; Columbus, Georgia; and Los Angeles, California.

 Joshua Stampfer graduated from the University of Chicago, received his M.S. from the University of Akron, his M.H.L. from the Jewish Theological Seminary, and his D.H.L. from the University of Judaism.
 He received an honorary doctorate from Pacific University in 1987.